KaniBog/global-layoffs-mysql-project/README.md

 ---

-#  1. DATA CLEANING STAGE
+#  1. Data Cleaning Phase

 As any analysis, this dataset required cleaning, easily one of the most crucial parts for reliable insights.